vuestorefront/storefront-ui/README.md

 Some libraries aim to give as much as they can out of the box but they faill when it comes to customization.
 Our goal was to enable as much as possible out of the box but with primary focus on ability to customize any aspect of the components.

-With SfUI you need to do a little bit more than with other libs for basic tasks but you get 100% customizable components in return!

-You can easly change almost every aspect of provided components and use them to make stunning eCommerce shops (and not only)!
+With SfUI you can change almost every aspect of provided components and use them to make stunning eCommerce shops (and not only)!

 **Here are the key characteristics of Storefront UI:**

-- Ability to customize any aspect of the library.
-- Performance-oriented
-- High-level global customization can be done through SCSS variables
-- Component content customization with slots.
-- Component design customization with pure css BEM classes instead of countless props.
-- Possibility to compose your own components from partials (markup/Vue instance/SCSS)
-- Implementation of [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) (with limit to atoms, molecules and organisms)
+We are building Storefront UI based on the following 5 fundamentals:

+- **Performance**: You’re importing ONLY what you need, and in a raw format which means you can benefit from all build-time optimizations like tree shaking or grouping common chunks.
+- **Customization**: Along with standard prop-based customization, every component has a set of props that let you replace any part of it with your own images, icons or even custom HTML markup.
+In addition, every component is divided into separate HTML, CSS and JS files so you can compose your own components from only Storefront UI partials.
+- **Best practices**: Storefront UI components follow best practices in terms of design and core.
+Every component is based on the Google Retail UX Playbook and is accessibility-friendly.
+- **E-commerce**: As a UI library dedicated to eCommerce, Storefront UI along with standard UI components has all the elements necessary for building modern online stores.
+- **Open Source**: Storefront UI is a community effort to deliver the best possible experience to modern web applications and e-commerce shops, with carefully crafted components following best practices.
+Our team consists of agencies and volunteer contributors from all over the world.

+Storefront UI is based on atomic design which means every component is built from tiny atoms that you can use in your application!
+You’re not limited to big UI components anymore.
+Use Storefront UI atoms to quickly build your own, great-looking components!

 Read about [code design concepts](https://github.com/DivanteLtd/storefront-ui/blob/master/CONTRIBUTING.md) behind Storefront UI and [how it can be customized](./docs/customization.md).